-Awarded to the East Kootenay Invasive Plant Council (now known as the East Kootenay Invasive Species Council) to prevent the establishment of new invasive plant species, control existing noxious and priority species and, where possible, eradicate noxious and priority invasive plants on private lands in the Columbia Valley using an integrated approach.
+Awarded to the East Kootenay Invasive Plant Council and the Regional District of East Kootenay to increase awareness of invasive plants amongst private landowners; to prevent the establishment of new invasive plant species, control existing noxious and priority species and; where possible, eradicate noxious and priority invasive plants on private lands in the Columbia Valley using an integrated approach.

-DESCRIPTION: The Neighbourhood Invasive Plant Program (NIPP) – Columbia Valley was a multi-year project that was funded by the Local Conservation Fund for seven years.
-This program was administered under the umbrella of the NIPP, offered region-wide.
-This initiative operated through a partnership between the East Kootenay Invasive Species Council (EKISC) and the Regional District of East Kootenay (RDEK).
+DESCRIPTION: The Neighbourhood Invasive Plant Program (NIPP) – Columbia Valley was a multi-year project that was funded by the Local Conservation Fund.
+This program was administered under the umbrella of the NIPP offered region-wide.
+This initiative began as the Columbia Valley Invasive Plants Neighbourhood Program with funding from the CVLCF to the Windermere District Farmer’s Institute for two years that operated under NIPP before becoming a joint CVLCF project of the East Kootenay Invasive Species Council (EKISC) and the Regional District of East Kootenay (RDEK).

 OBJECTIVE: The intent of the NIPP was to increase awareness of invasive plants amongst private landowners and to support increased control efforts on private lands in the East Kootenay.
 The NIPP was modelled after programs implemented in other jurisdictions and sought to provide guidance, resources and financial support necessary to manage invasive plants on private lands through four unique program streams: 1) free sprayer loan out; 2) new invader rebate; 3) cost sharing rebate; 4) herbicide rebate.
 The project included increasing awareness by landowners of invasive plants and supporting these landowners to address invasive plants through resources, equipment and financial support.